How Much Profit Should You Make on A Rental Property?

 Return on Investment (ROI)

 Investors and experts alike regard return on investment (ROI) as the most important aspect of evaluating the profitability of a real estate investment.
-It is generally recommended to aim for an ROI of at least 15%.
+It is generally recommended to aim for an ROI of 10-15%.
 However, the ROI that is considered “good” or “bad” is dependent on an individual’s financial standing and the particular property they choose to invest in.

 For example, you spend pay $20,000 in closing fees and maintenance/repair costs and when the property is ready to hit the market, you charge your tenants $2,500 per month.
 If you divide your income by your expenses, your yearly ROI would be just over 7%